VerifyBench: Benchmarking Reference-based Reward Systems for Large Language Models: Benchmark Construction

 \paragraph{Query Curation} To emulate realistic reinforcement learning (RL) scenarios involving reference-based reward systems, we curate a comprehensive collection of open-source reasoning problems paired with corresponding reference answers.
 These problems encompass three primary categories, general reasoning, logical reasoning and mathematical reasoning, and are aggregated from 41 distinct sources.
 A complete list of these data sources is provided in Appendix~\ref{appendix:data_source}.

 \paragraph{Answer Type Labeling} To comprehensively evaluate model performance across diverse answer formats, we define four canonical answer types: numerical values, algebraic expressions, multiple-choice selections, and free-form strings.
-Utilizing a general-purpose LLM Llama-3.3-70B-Instruct~\citep{grattafiori2024llamaa}, we performed automatic answer-type classification with a prompt(Appendix ~\ref{appendix:prompt_for_type_classification}).
+Utilizing a general-purpose LLM Llama-3.3-70B-Instruct~\citep{grattafiori2024llama}, we performed automatic answer-type classification with a prompt (Appendix ~\ref{appendix:prompt_for_type_classification}).
 Questions that fall outside these categories, such as proof-based or open-ended prompts, were excluded from further analysis.
 Following classification, we randomly sampled 2,000 instances per answer type, resulting in a final candidate pool of 8,000 questions.

 \paragraph{Completion Generation and Pre-annotation} We subsequently employed 22 widely used open-source and proprietary models (see Appendix~\ref{appendix:llm_used}) to generate single-shot completions for the curated set of 8,000 questions, resulting in a total of 176,000 completions.
-To assign initial correctness labels, we utilized Llama-3.3-70B-Instruct~\citep{grattafiori2024llamaa} within a prompt-based judgment framework.
+To assign initial correctness labels, we utilized Llama-3.3-70B-Instruct~\citep{grattafiori2024llama} within a prompt-based judgment framework.
 For each question, we randomly selected four completions, two labeled as correct and two labeled as incorrect by the model, and retained them for subsequent human annotation.

 \paragraph{Human Annotation} We conducted human annotation for the aforementioned questions and their associated completions.
 The annotation procedure comprised two primary tasks: (1) identifying the most appropriate answer type for each question based on its formulation and corresponding ground-truth answer, and (2) evaluating the correctness of each of the four completions.
 Each question was independently annotated by at least two annotators.
-If their annotations were consistent, the labeling was finalized; otherwise, a third annotator resolved disagreements to ensure consistency and finalize the labels.
+If their annotations were consistent, the labeling was finalized; otherwise, a meta-annotator resolved disagreements to ensure consistency and finalize the labels.
+A detailed description of the human annotation process is provided in Appendix~\ref{appendix:annotation} .